-- Have you been asked to do something that you think may be wrong? - Are you aware of a situation in ORAU or concerning your business associates that may potentially be illegal or not in compliance with business ethics? - Are you trying to make a decision but have doubts as to how you should behave in compliance with the business ethics?
+- Have you been asked to do something that you think may be wrong? - Are you aware of a situation, in ORAU or concerning its business associates, that may potentially be illegal or not in compliance with business ethics? - Are you trying to make a decision but have doubts as to how you should behave in compliance with the business ethics?